 The Internet is full of fun content, and adding creative media elements to your course can boost student engagement.
-However, GIFs and other rapid-movement or flickering media- even overly complex still images- have the potential to trigger seizures or other harmful responses in students.
+However, GIFs and other visual media with rapid movement, flickering, or dizzying complexity have the potential to trigger seizures or other harmful responses in students.
 Ally identifies these files, and scores them as "Red, 0% accessible."
 Follow the instructions to help ensure all students can safely interact with your course content.